 Attend your school induction

 It is important to attend all the school events listed in your School induction timetable.
 Not only is it a great opportunity to meet other new students, it will also provide you with details of your course, personal tutors etc. Information, ranging from how to reference, to where your lectures will actually be will be made available to you.
 Having this information from the very first week will make it much easier for you when deadlines are fast approaching.

 Join a club or society at the Fresher's Bazaar

 Whether you’re a fitness freak or a couch potato there is a club for everyone at Queen’s!
 This is a great way to meet new, like-minded people.
 Why not try your hand at trampolining or amateur dramatics.
 The Bazaar is normally held the Wednesday following Welcome Week, but check back for more information.

 During Welcome Week staff and student guides will be available to answer any queries you have or sign post you in the right direction.
 The Student Guidance Centre has a number of support services available to you throughout your time at Queen's.

 Chat to a Student Guide

 These friendly faces are employed by Queen’s every year to make sure you get the most out of Welcome Week.
-They are fountains of information about all aspects of university life and walking maps, so if you get lost just find someone wearing a Student Guide t-shirt.
+They can help you with different aspects of university life, and share their Queen's experience with you.
 They will also be able to tell you about the many events on during Welcome Week.